Mellon

 Most of the operating system is the work it runs

-Mellon spins up agents that carry the desk’s everyday load — reading your systems, doing the checking and assembling, handing finished work back.
+Mellon runs agents that carry the desk’s daily load.
+They read your systems, do the checking and the assembling, and hand the finished work back.
 This is not about fewer people.
-It is about work done to a consistent standard, and the capacity to grow the book without the quality slipping or the team drowning.
-Open one to watch it run.
+It is the same work, held to one standard, at the size the book is growing to, without the quality slipping or the team drowning.
+Open one and watch it run.

-Mellon does the gathering, the checking and the assembling.
-The underwriter still owns every consequential call — and spends the day on the judgement, not the busywork.
-The same pattern runs claims, finance and the functions beyond underwriting.
+Mellon does the gathering, the checking, the assembling.
+The underwriter still owns every consequential call, and spends the day on the judgement instead of the busywork.
+The same pattern runs claims, finance, and the functions beyond underwriting.

 See it work